jesuscuevas/csus_website/_posts/2021-02-05-homework-streaming-large-text-file.md

     The `.txt` allows Canvas to render it as plain text in the web browser, so I can grade it.

 I suggest you use markdown through something like pandoc, Rmarkdown, or Jupyter notebooks to create your report.
-The [markdown source for the assignment] is on Github, so you can copy and paste it.
+The [markdown source for the assignment](https://raw.githubusercontent.com/clarkfitzg/csus_website/master/_posts/2021-02-05-homework-streaming-large-text-file.md) is on Github, so you can copy and paste from there.
+MS Word and other GUI programs should work fine too.

 ## Questions